UoP Racing team: UoP1 (Year: 2002-2004)

 As stated before, 2002 was the starting point of UoP Racing and subsequently the Formula Student programme in Greek universities.
 Seven students of the department of Mechanical Engineering and Aeronautics at the University of Patras had the idea to build a racecar and take part in Formula Student competitions.

 The concept was then completely unknown in Greece, and the resources available were really limited.
 UoP1 was way ahead of its time, featuring an (in-house built) hybrid composite monocoque chassis, with a removable subframe, 10” wheels to minimize unsprung mass and inertia, and a 4-cylinder Yamaha engine.

-The team went on to win the IMechE Design award and conquered the first place in the overall scoreboard of the Class 2 in FSUK (the only European competition back in the day, held in Bruntingthorpe Proving Ground) in 2003 and was the first ever Greek entry in Class 1 in 2004.
+The team went on to win the IMechE Design award and conquered the first place in the overall scoreboard of the Class 2 in FSUK (the only European competition back in the day, held in the Bruntingthorpe Aerodrome) in 2003 and was the first ever Greek entry in Class 1 in 2004.
 Reliability issues prevented the team to score high, but the experience gained from the competitions was of utmost importance for the evolution and future potential of the team.

 Since 2014, UoP1 has found a new home in the Hellenic Motor Museum as part of the permanent exhibition "Made by Hellas", to serve as a reminder of how it all began.